cysouw/diathesis/text/c04_reflexive.md

 ### [ NAL | –NL ] Reflexive anticausative + location

-Similarly, some verbs with a resultative alternation \Next[a,b], see [@sec:prepositions-transitive-location-as-result], allow for a reflexive anticausative \Next[c].
+Some verbs with a resultative alternation \Next[a,b], see [@sec:prepositions-transitive-location-as-result], allow for a reflexive anticausative \Next[c].

 \ex.
  \a.
 Der Bauer hat den Pflug gezogen.